jesperberth/automationclass/lab04/lab4.md

 create a new playbook file 01_azure.yml

-add the following text to the file, change the name of the resource group to "webserver_userxx"
+add the following text to the file, change the name of the resource group to "webserver_userxx" - where userxx is the username on the printout

 ```ansible
 ---